 "Patients who showed a stronger interest in participating in their plan of care were able to get their lives back on track and return to school and activities sooner," says Becky Smith, a manager in the Section of Patient Education.
 "This is exactly the role we want patient education materials to play in health care - a tool to promote positive clinical outcomes."

-Plain language

-As patient education materials transition from being provider-centric to patientcentric, the significant difference is a completely new approach to language.
+Plain language As patient education materials transition from being provider-centric to patient-centric, the significant difference is a completely new approach to language.
 Specifically, this project incorporates a concept called plain language.

-A global movement with an established history of research conducted by governments, academic organizations and business, plain language focuses on:

-- Serving the needs of the reader

-- Clearly naming the medical topic

-- Being comprehensive and precise

-- Containing summary messages and action items

-- Having a logical sequence

-- Being directed to the reader, using the personal pronoun "you"
+A global movement with an established history of research conducted by governments, academic organizations and business, plain language focuses on: - Serving the needs of the reader - Clearly naming the medical topic - Being comprehensive and precise - Containing summary messages and action items - Having a logical sequence - Being directed to the reader, using the personal pronoun "you"

 Patient education materials

-More than 3.7 million patient education print and video materials are distributed in multiple ways: - Provided in the Barbara Woodward Lips Patient Education Center at Mayo Clinic in Rochester; in 2012, more than 68,000 people visited the center. - Distributed to more than 8.000 participants in group classes and more than 2,100 teaching sessions during consultations each year at Mayo Clinic in Rochester; 5,000 participants in group classes and 20,000 surgical and 8,000 chronic disease management patients throughout Mayo Clinic Health System; and many more at Mayo Clinic in Arizona and Florida. - Dispensed in brochure racks in clinical departments.
+More than 3.7 million patient education print and video materials are distributed in multiple ways:

+- Provided in the Barbara

+Woodward Lips Patient

+Education Center at Mayo Clinic

+in Rochester; in 2012, more than

+68,000 people visited the center.

+- Distributed to more than 8,000 participants in group classes and more than 2,100 teaching sessions during consultations each year at Mayo Clinic in Rochester; 5,000 participants in group classes and 20,000 surgical and 8,000 chronic disease management patients throughout Mayo Clinic Health System; and many more at Mayo Clinic in Arizona and Florida.

+- Dispensed in brochure racks in clinical departments.

-Alumni can purchase patient education materials from the Mayo Clinic store (http://store.mayoclinic. com/productList.cfm?mpt=6).
+Alumni can purchase patient education materials from the Mayo Clinic store (http://store.mayoclinic.com/productList.cfm?mpt=6).
 Materials are available with the Mayo Clinic brand, co-branded or unbranded.
 Patient education materials have been licensed to drchrono, an iPad-based electronic health record provider, for its subscribers.
 Some materials are available in Spanish, Arabic and Somali.
 Revenue Mayo receives is used to support practice, education and research.
-A Prescribed Walking Program

-A Prescribed Walking Program

-Walking program goals

-There are two goals for this walking program

-To reduce or stop the pain you feel when you walk

-nise the distance you can walk before claudice scles and tissa

-yle meet these goals with a daily 30-minute walk.
-To continue these no need to walk 30 minutes at least four to five days per week.
-This not include any breaks you may take to rest.
+Patient materials before and after plain language, which uses the elements of design to create visual space, cues and breaks to help readers navigate through text.
 "People have misconceptions about plain language," says Kristin Vickers Douglas, Ph.D.
 (PSI '02), associate professor of psychology at Mayo Clinic in Rochester, whose research focuses on patient education, health behavior change and patient self-management of chronic conditions.
 "One misconception is that plain language involves 'dumbing down' vocabulary or concepts.
 Plain language is not anti-intellectual or unsophisticated.
 It's preferred at all literacy levels.
 People with high literacy prefer and benefit from plain language, which is conversational, direct and personal in tone.
 It's professional and respectful and is written to inform and empower.
 Plain language is effective and efficient because the reader can understand the message the first time."
 When compared to written materials in randomized controlled studies, patient education materials written in plain language led to greater comprehension and knowledge retention, regardless of education level.
-And patients had significantly greater

-intentions to implement the recommendations, more positive attitudes toward implementation and greater perceived control over implementation.
+And patients had significantly greater intentions to implement the recommendations, more positive attitudes toward implementation and greater perceived control over implementation.
+Research studies that included plain language written materials demonstrated that its use: - Increased: - Patient-initiated discussions with physicians - Patient self-efficacy - Medication adherence

-Patient materials

-before and after

-plain language, which uses the elements of design

-to create visual

-space, cues and

-breaks to help

-through text.

-readers navigate

-Research studies that included plain language written materials demonstrated that its use:

-- Increased:

-- Patient-initiated discussions with physicians

-- Patient self-efficacy

-- Medication adherence

-Kristin Vickers Douglas, Ph.D.